Annual Review of Nuclear and Particle Science

 The journal was first created by the National Research Council's Committee on Nuclear Science, which partnered with Annual Reviews to produce the first volume in 1952.
 The initial title of the journal was Annual Review of Nuclear Science.
 Annual Reviews published all volumes independently beginning with Volume 3.
 In 1978, the journal's name was changed to Annual Review of Nuclear and Particle Science.

-In its history, it has had six editors, four of whom had tenures of 10 or more years: Emilio Segrè, John David Jackson, Chris Quigg, and Barry R. Holstein.
+In its history, it has had eight editors, four of whom had tenures of 10 or more years: Emilio Segrè, John David Jackson, Chris Quigg, and Barry R. Holstein.

 History

 In the early 1950s, the National Research Council's Committee on Nuclear Science announced its support for an annual volume of review articles that covered recent developments in the field of nuclear science.
 One of the key proponents of creating the journal was Alberto F. Thompson, who had previously helped establish Nuclear Science Abstracts in 1948.
 The Committee on Nuclear Science consulted the nonprofit publishing company Annual Reviews for advice, and Annual Reviews agreed to publish the initial and subsequent volumes.
 Members of the Committee acted as the editorial board for the first volume, which was published in December 1952.
 Published under the title Annual Review of Nuclear Science, it covered nuclear science developments in 1950.
 Beginning with Volume 2, James G. Beckerley was editor, with Martin D. Kamen, Donald F. Mastick, and Leonard I. Schiff as associate editors.
 From Volume 3 onward, Annual Reviews assumed all responsibility for the journal from the National Research Council.

 In 1978, the journal's name was changed to the Annual Review of Nuclear and Particle Science.
 This name was judged to be more reflective of the journal's content, which also included particle physics.
 Under Annual Reviews's Subscribe to Open publishing model, it was announced that the 2020 volume of Annual Review of Nuclear and Particle Science would be published open access, a first for the journal.
 As of 2020, it was published both in print and electronically.